 What happens after I graduate?

 You have two great choices!
 You can exit the program, and use the career resources we talked about earlier, or you can continue your education—if you haven’t met the maximum award amount for your family.
 We support student parents “one degree at a time” for a maximum of 2 degrees or 4 years.
-So, if you earn a certificate you can stay in the program and get your associate’s degree, or if you get your associate’s degree, you can stay with us for your bachelor’s degree and so on.
-The maximum amount of time allowed in the program is 4 years total.
+So, if you earn a certificate you can stay in the program and get your associate’s degree, or if you get your associate’s degree, you can stay with us for your bachelor’s degree.

 What kind of basic needs support do you offer student parents?

-Our basic needs assistance is currently $100 of unrestricted support for the fall and winter quarter in the form of a gift card.
+Our basic needs assistance is currently $100 of unrestricted support for the fall quarter and winter quarter in the form of a gift card.
 We also have a generous holiday program in the winter that includes gifts for your kids and small treats for you.

 Goodwin Connections is committed to assuring equal access to services, programs, and activities for individuals with disabilities.
 It is the policy of Goodwin Connections to provide reasonable accommodation to a qualified individual with a disability to enable such individual to apply.
 Further, it is the policy of the Goodwin Connections to provide reasonable accommodation for religious observers.
 If you need accommodation, please contact us at email@example.com or 206-526-7944 ext.
 4